Linuxfabrik/monitoring-plugins/mysql-stats/README.md

 This check is more or less a port of the MySQLTuner script.
 The check _allows you to review a MySQL installation quickly and make adjustments to increase performance and stability.
 The current configuration variables and status data is retrieved and presented in a brief format along with some basic performance suggestions_.

-This check needs a user with at least "PROCESS" (= Role "MonitorAdmin") privileges, locked down to "127.0.0.1" - for example a user "mariadb-monitor@127.0.0.1".
-It also needs the Python library `mysql-connector` to access a MySQL/MariaDB server.

 If you compare the output from MySQLTuner with this check keep in mind that this check uses less connections then MySQLTuner does (in fact this check uses one connection per call only).

 If you just want to check if MySQL or MariaDB is listening on its port, use the `network-port-tcp` check.